 Beyond that, studies on the association of hair dyes with non-Hodgkin’s lymphoma and leukemia have shown no increased risks among people who color their hair using today’s dyes.
 Some increased risk has been observed among women who colored their hair before 1980 and used darker tints.
 Prior to that year, hair dyes commonly contained aromatic amines and other agents that caused cancer in animals.
 Those chemicals are not present in products on the market today.

 In general, I discourage use of hair dyes containing artificial coloring agents, which to my mind are as suspect in cosmetic products as they are in food.
-Hair dyes applied to the head are absorbed through the scalp, where there's a very rich blood supply that may carry them throughout the body.
-I'm sure that the new IARC report won't be the last word on this subject.
-I'll keep you posted on developments.
+More than 5,000 different chemicals - some of them carcinogenic in animals - are used in hair dyes; these can be absorbed through the scalp, with its rich blood supply and be carried throughout the body.

 Andrew Weil, M.D.